Plondone/qPCR/README.md

 ## Prior knowledge

 Make sure you have some knowledge about R and Rmarkdown.
 You can find R tutorials online, a good website with online courses is [Datacamp](https://www.datacamp.com/).
-Rmarkdown is a way to easily report your data, the example analysis that you find in this repository use this.
+Rmarkdown is a way to easily report your data, the example analysis that you find in this repository uses this.
 It's advised to check out how thiw works.
 You can find a tutorial [here](http://rmarkdown.rstudio.com/lesson-1.html).

 ## Installation